About the bowel

 The nerves or muscles in your back passage (the rectum and anus) help you to have normal bowel movements.
-So if these nerves and muscles have been damaged by surgery or illness, you may have some difficulty passing stools.
+So if these nerves and muscles are damaged by surgery or illness, you may have some difficulty passing stools.
 The abdominal and intestinal muscles also play a part in moving the stools down into your rectum.

 You need a certain amount of fluid in your body for your bowel to work properly.
-If you don’t have enough fluid in your body, you can become dehydrated and you will find it difficult to have a normal bowel movement.
+If you don’t have enough fluid in your body, you can get dehydrated and you will find it difficult to have a normal bowel movement.
 So it is important to drink about 2 litres (about 8 tall glasses) of water each day.

 What you eat also affects your bowel motions.
 Eating a diet high in fibre with lots of fresh fruit and vegetables will help keep your stools soft and regular.

 Remember to drink plenty of water if you are eating more fibre.
 Fibre draws water into the bowel so you could get dehydrated if you don’t drink enough.

 A lack of daily exercise can reduce the muscle tone in your abdomen and bowel (intestines).
 This slows down the movement of stools through the gut.
 So taking regular exercise, such as using the stairs rather than the lift or getting off the bus one stop early, helps to keep your bowel working properly.

 This section has information about bowel problems caused by cancer.
 But many less serious conditions can also change the way your bowel works, and may cause similar symptoms.
 With the right treatment, your doctor can usually control conditions such as inflammatory bowel disease, piles (haemorrhoids) and infections.

 The way your bowel works tends to change with age.
 Bowel problems are more common in the elderly.
 Understandably, elderly people can become less active and may also eat less fibre and not drink enough water.
 So their abdominal and bowel muscles can become weaker as a result.